Lucas Biglia: Personal life

-On 20 December 2011, De Standaard reported that Biglia had married his childhood friend, Cecilia Ambrosio.
+On 20 December 2011, De Standaard reported that Biglia had married his childhood friend, fellow Argentine Cecilia Ambrosio.
 The wedding took place at The Place Tokeh Sands in Freetown, Sierra Leone.
 Together, the couple has a daughter (born in 2009) After three years living in Belgium, Biglia was granted Italian citizenship through his Italian heritage.

 During his early career at Anderlecht, Biglia earned a nickname: "the little prince", as well as being as a perfectionist and notorious brooder.
 In March 2008, Biglia, along with Frutos and Pareja, were involved in a humanitarian aid to help disadvantaged young people in Argentina.

 However, in July 2008, Biglia rushed back to Argentina after his father died of a heart attack.
 He spoke out for the first time with Het Nieuwsblad in October 2008, saying that losing his father affected him.
 Biglia has an older brother, Christian, also a footballer, who went on a trial at Royal Antwerp in August 2009, but the trial was unsuccessful.

 In June 2009, Biglia was reportedly in hospital in his homeland, claiming that he had H1N1 (Swine flu) virus, but test revealed at the end that he did not.